jcesarmobile/GameCenterOnlinePlugin/README.md

 Game ended for technical problems:

-One of the player lost the game center connection
+One of the players lost the game center connection

 The game couldn't connect with the other player